KrisaVoz/StudentsInternshipCompact/README.md

 # StudentsInternshipCompact
-This is SQL Compact compatible vertsion of my StudentIntership distribution applicaition
+This is SQL Compact compatible version of my StudentIntership distribution application